-Unifrog: In keeping with our commitment to provide our pupils with outstanding careers guidance and tailored support when choosing subjects, career planning and deciding on their next steps, we have invested in Unifrog with the support of the PTA; an award-winning, online careers platform.
+Unifrog: In keeping with our commitment to provide our pupils with outstanding careers guidance and tailored support when choosing subjects, career planning and deciding on their next steps, we have invested in Unifrog: an award-winning, online careers platform.
+Unifrog brings into one place unifrog have invested in Unifrog; an award-winning, online careers platform.
 Unifrog brings into one place every undergraduate university course, apprenticeship and college course in the UK, as well as other opportunities, such as School Leaver Programmes, MOOCs, every college at Oxford and Cambridge and other options at European and World universities.
 This makes it easy for pupils to compare and choose the best university courses, apprenticeships or further education courses for them.
 Pupils also have access to a comprehensive Careers and Subjects library for research.
 All pupils will be registered to use the platform and will be given guidance on how they can make use of it.